 Employment contracts that require the employee to promise not to join a labor union (so-called “yellow dog contracts”) are void and against public policy in Ohio (OH Rev. Code Sec.
 4113.02).

 Right to work.
 Under federal law, states are permitted to protect a worker's right not to join a union.
-Many have so-called “right-to-work” laws that prohibit compulsory union membership.
+Many states have “right-to-work” laws that prohibit compulsory union membership.
 Ohio has a right-to-work law that is applicable solely to railroad employees (OH Rev. Code Sec.
 4973.03).
 In all other forms of private employment, Ohio recognizes and will enforce union contracts calling for union shops (in which new hires must join the union within some specified period of time) and similar union security agreements.